aprada9/XYZ.ai-Challenge/README.md

-# Clarity AI challenge - Álvaro de Prada
+# XYZ.AI challenge - Álvaro de Prada

 ## Description
 This project is a simple Flask application that parses log files to filter connections based on host and time range, using Unix timestamps.